Little Big: History

-Following the 2022 Russian invasion of Ukraine, the two leaders of the band, Prusikin and Tayurskaya, relocated to Los Angeles, California on the 2nd of March.
+Following the 2022 Russian invasion of Ukraine, the two leaders of the band, Prusikin and Tayurskaya, relocated to Los Angeles, California on 2 March of that same year.
 They stated that they were on a government blacklist, and aren't allowed to perform any shows in Russia.
 When asked about a possible return to Russia, they stated that it will be possible "when Putin leaves".
 On 24 June, the band released the single "Generation Cancellation", which carries a pacifist, anti-war message, characterizing it as a war of war profiteering old men, a chess game with soldiers as chess pieces to be sacrificed at will, with gloomy consequences on younger generations.
-However, it was regarded by many Ukrainians as rather anti-American and anti-West rather than anti-Russian or even anti-war.
-This caused their show in Kraków, that was supposed to take place 12th of November, to be cancelled.
-The band plans to release a fifth studio album in the year.
+After the release of the song, they condemned the actions of the Russian government and Russian war propaganda.
+However, the song was regarded by some Ukrainians as rather anti-American and anti-West rather than anti-Russian.
+A protest by Ukrainian activists caused their show in Kraków, that was supposed to take place 12 November, to be cancelled.
+In Russia, they were accused of being "traitors" by the government-controlled media.
+Prusikin was designated in Russia as a "foreign agent".
+The band planned to release a fifth studio album in 2022, but did not end up doing so.
 Prusikin noted that "We are a band that likes to work in so many styles: pop, rave, punk and hardcore.
 And (now) we embody our ambition and love for different genres in the (new) album.
 It will be different".

 Musical style

 The team calls itself a satirical art collaboration, which relies on the music, visuals, and the show.
 Little Big mocks various national stereotypes about Russia.
 All the videos are filmed by co-founder Alina Pasok.
 The band shoots and produces all of their music videos.

 Since the first concert took place as the opening act for Die Antwoord, the band was dubbed "The Russian Die Antwoord", and is often compared with this band.
 Vice also called Little Big "a Russian mental patient's answer to Die Antwoord".
 Other critics point out that while Little Big has an identity of its own, it also exposes the listener to Russian folk songs and Russian culture.

-The band was influenced by a variety of musicians from Cannibal Corpse, NOFX, Red Hot Chili Peppers, Rammstein, and The Prodigy to Mozart and Vivaldi.
+The band was influenced by a variety of musicians including Cannibal Corpse, NOFX, Red Hot Chili Peppers, Rammstein, and The Prodigy to Mozart and Vivaldi.